 Dear Student:

-Welcome to the Computer Science Department -- the home of academic programs in Bioinformatics, Computer Science, Computer Security, Information Technology and Web Design and Programming.
-The department was created in 1970, and for the last 40 years has prepared thousands of students for careers in computing.
-As computing technology has evolved and changed, so have our courses -- we always make sure that we present a current view of the discipline.
+Welcome to the Computer Science Department — the home of academic programs in Bioinformatics, Computer Science, Computer Security, Information Technology, Robotics, and Web Design and Programming.
+The department was created in 1970, and over the last 46 years has prepared thousands of students for careers in computing.
+As computing technology has evolved and changed, so have our courses — we always make sure that we present a current view of the discipline.

 The department takes pride in offering students a lot of individual attention when they need help in their courses.
 Class sizes are small.
 Our weekly Video and Discussion meetings offer the opportunity to talk with faculty and fellow students about current issues in computing, science and engineering.
-Our students participate in national programs of research experience for undergraduates (REU).
 To find out about scholarships, please contact the Office of Financial Aid.
-Whenever you have any questions about requirements, courses suitable for you, preparation for a career, or searching for an internship or a job, please talk with your adviser or ask any member of the Computer Science Department.
+Whenever you have questions about requirements, courses suitable for you, preparation for a career, or searching for an internship or a job, your academic adviser at Computer Science Department will help you.
 You are always welcome to contact me with your questions and concerns, or to stop by my office to chat.

-I remember my college years well -- intellectually, they were the most exciting time of my life and offered a solid preparation for a lifetime career.
-I hope you will have the same experience and enjoy studying at the Computer Science Department of SUNY Plattsburgh!
+I remember my college years well — intellectually, they were the most exciting time of my life, and they offered a solid preparation for a lifetime career.
+I hope you will have the same experience and will enjoy studying at the Computer Science Department of SUNY Plattsburgh!

 Best wishes,